leapmotion/os-controls/src/components/library/README.md

     exception is thrown.
-2. Construction creates an "invalid/empty" resource, there is a separate Initialize/Create method, there is a separate Release/Destroy method destruction releases the resource (Buffer does this).
+2. Construction creates an "invalid/empty" resource, there is a separate Initialize/Create method, there is a separate Release/Destroy method destruction releases the resource (BufferObject does this).
 3. Construct with acquired resource (as in (1)) or construct as "invalid/empty", there is a [Re]Initialize method to [re]acquire a resource there is a Release method